File uploader validation guide

 img-only

-If an uploaded file does not meet the specified requirements, the File Uploader will display an error message to the user, stating that the file is too big.
+If an uploaded file doesn’t meet the specified requirements, the File Uploader displays an error message to the user, stating that the file is too big.

-Custom validators allow you to define validation rules based on your specific needs, such as checking dimensions, file types, or other custom parameters.
+Custom validators let you define validation rules based on your specific needs, such as checking dimensions, file types, or other custom parameters.

-Custom validators are pure functions that return an error message if the validation fails.
+Custom validators are pure functions that return an error message if validation fails.

 There are two types of custom validators: